 Develop a Conference Schedule: One of the CHC Co-Chairs should work with the VP Conferences and Programs Chair to discuss the overall format and length of the conference.
 The way to demonstrate the overall conference organization is to complete a conference schedule.
 Shells are available from the conference contractors, and you can look at the past few conferences to see what the latest general format approved by the Board is.
 The overall conference schedule is a document that should be forwarded to the Chapter Board for approval along with the proposed budget.

 A schedule shell is a figure or diagram that divides each conference day into time slots, starting with breakfast, showing session block timeslots, breaks, luncheons, and evening events.
-It will help the Programs Committee and CHC to prepare a visual aid to see how regular sessions, required sessions, luncheons, special events, and special meetings will all fit into the conference time slots.
+It will help the Programs Subcommittee and CHC to prepare a visual aid to see how regular sessions, required sessions, luncheons, special events, and special meetings will all fit into the conference time slots.
 Since any schedule will be converted into the format of a ‘Conference at a Glance’, it is easy to start with a schedule blank that is in Glance format.
 You can get a sense of organization by looking at the one from the prior year’s conference.
 That does not mean that the timeframes for sessions must be those times, nor does it dictate time or number of keynote sessions.
 It is simply a format that Board members, the Conference Management Contractor and other Conference Consultants are familiar with.
-If the CHC and Programs Committee places keynote, general and regular sessions, along with Mobile Workshops, into the Glance, it enables the Chapter officials to understand the flow of your conference, and gives a head start to the Design and Publications Management Consultant (“Graphic Designer”) who prepares the Glance for posting to the website and, eventually, the program document.
+If the CHC and Programs Subcommittee places keynote, general and regular sessions, along with Mobile Workshops, into the Glance, it enables the Chapter officials to understand the flow of your conference, and gives a head start to the Design and Publications Management Consultant (“Graphic Designer”) who prepares the Glance for posting to the website and, eventually, the program document.
 Note that the first and last plenary sessions should add (or leave) 15 minutes for ‘welcome’ and ‘thank you’ to attendees and guests, and for reminders to attendees on various matters.

 Conference Closure Report to Board: The VP Conferences in conjunction with the CHC Co-Chairs and host Section Director shall provide APA California with a Conference Closure Report in time for scheduling at the January Board meeting following the conference.
 The Conference Closure Report shall include: Memo to the Board which describes conference location, overall breakdown of attendees obtained from registration information and the Accounting Management Consultant, and highlights of what went well, identify issues/items which could have gone better, and suggestions for future Conferences.
 Also include as attachments: Profit/Loss and Balance Sheets for Conference obtained from the Accounting Management Consultant.